 ----------

-- Object spawning - Creating, deleting and managing up to 64 objects on the landscape
+- Object management - Creating, deleting and managing up to 64 objects on the landscape

 - Stacking objects - How the game manages multiple objects all stacked on the same tile